 - Alternatively, you can choose to synchronize time with an online time server by following these steps.
 Navigate to the Internet Time tab in the Date and Time window and click the Change settings Check the box next to the Synchronize with an Internet time server option and click on the Update now button.
 Then click OK, Apply, OK and close Control Panel.

-Solution 2: End a Faulty Process in Task Manager
+End a Faulty Process in Task Manager

-There is a certain broken file which runs from ProgramData.
+There is a certain broken file that runs from ProgramData.
 It belongs to Ubisoft but it often goes corrupt and prevents users from opening the utility at all.
 Its name is not the same for everyone but you will recognize it in Task Manager as a string of totally unrelated letters.
 Follow the steps below to end this task!

 Open up Uplay or a Ubisoft game and wait for the screen prompting you to enter your credentials.
 The “A Ubisoft service is currently unavailable” error should appear.